 You can access Flows from your SMSBump dashboard.
 Keep in mind that the feature is available for users on Growth plan, or higher.

 Here you can see 3 main fields.
 Under My Flows, you will see the flows which you've created.
 If you have activated any predefined flow, it will appear here as well.

-The next section Drafts will store all flows, which you have't finished yet.
+The next section Drafts will store all flows, which you haven't finished yet.
 Once you Save a draft it will move up to My Flows section.

 Because we know that setting up a whole flow for the first time can be a bit overwhelming, we've also created a pre-set Flow Library, where you can use our ready-made templates.
-For all of our new users: you will be able to see several of our predefined Flows upon entering the Flows section.
+All new users will see several predefined Flows upon entering the Flows section.

 Activate a predefined flow

 Once you are in the predefined flows menu, you will see a list of pre-made flows created by us or our partnering agencies.
 They are divided into different groups:

 - Customer care